Gaspar de Guzmán, Count-Duke of Olivares: Style of government

 Olivares was well known for his passion for work.
 Olivares would rise early, go to confession, wake Philip IV and discuss the day's events with him, before then working throughout the rest of the day, often until 11 o'clock at night.
-Initially, Olivares would meet with the king three times a day, although this declined over time until he met with him only once a day.
+Initially, Olivares would meet with the King three times a day, although this declined over time until he met with him only once a day.
 Whilst living a private life of "Spartan austerity" himself, Olivares was skillful in using the formal and elaborate protocol of the court as a way of controlling the ambitions of Philip's enemies and rivals.

-Determined to attempt to improve the bureaucratic Castilian system of government, during the 1620s Olivares began to create juntas, smaller governmental committees, to increase the speed of decision making.
+Determined to attempt to improve the bureaucratic Polysynodial System of Castilian government, during the 1620s Olivares began to create juntas, smaller governmental committees, to increase the speed of decision making.
 By the 1630s, these were increasingly packed with Olivares' own placemen, tasked to implement his policies.
 He placed tight controls on the use of special royal favours to circumvent tight spending controls.
 The result was a very particular combination of centralised power in the form of Olivares, and loose government executed by small committees.

 Over time, Olivares began to suffer under his tremendous workload, developing sleeping disorders and, later in life, clearly suffering from mental illness.
 He became increasingly impatient with those who disagreed with him, flying into rages, and refusing to listen to advice proffered by his own advisers.
 His behaviour may also have been exacerbated by the severe bloodletting and excessive purging he received from his doctors at key moments in his career.
 Olivares wrote extensively, although there are differences of opinion amongst modern scholars on his work: some find them 'forceful, incisive and persuasive', others consider them 'inflated and tortuous prose', wandering down 'interminable labyrinths'.